spencer-shadley/completed-class/01-Class-Content/21-mern/01-Activities/03-Stu_AJAXBooks/README.md

   * This example is a reading list application.
 Currently the app isn't fully functional.

 * Open up `client/src/pages/Books.js` and add code so that when the component mounts, it performs an AJAX request to retrieve all of the books in the database.
-Once the AJAX request is complete, it should set `this.state.books` equal to the array of books.
+Once the AJAX request is complete, it should set `books` equal to the array of books.

 * If successful, a list of books should be rendered on the right side of the page.